flub78/multitenant/doc/development_rules.md

 # Mandatory Development Rules

-Here are the development rules that I consider mandatory for a succesful project in 2021
+Here are the development rules that I consider mandatory for a successful project in 2021

 1. CI/CD pipeline first